ritza-co/abbey/article.md

 ## Configure database access in AWS IAM manually

 In this section we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table, a user that wants to access it, and a role that the user can assume to access the table.
-Requiring the user to assume a role to access the table allows administrators to automatically revoke permissions from the user after a duration.

 AWS DynamoDB is always free to store 25 GB.
 Completing this tutorial will cost you no AWS fees.

+Requiring the user to assume a role to access the table offers a few advantages over giving a user direct access to a resource:
+- It limits access to the least privilege.
+Assuming the role will grant a user the permissions of that role, but remove all their other permissions.
+- Credentials are safer, being temporary for a role.
+A user's access keys are permanent.
+- Roles are centrally managed (you need to manage fewer roles than individual permissions for each user) and are thus more easily maintained and audited.

 ### Create a database